Godfrey Mwakikagile: Education and early employment

-Professor George Ayittey described Godfrey Mwakikagile as one of Africa's leading “Cheetahs,” a term he used in his lectures and writings to describe Africans, especially of the younger generation and sometimes older ones, who offer from a different perspective innovative solutions for fundamental change to transform Africa into a prosperous continent contrasted with what has been proposed and pursued by African leaders since independence, as Mwakikagile has shown in Africa is in a Mess and in his other books on post-colonial Africa.
+Professor George Ayittey has described Godfrey Mwakikagile as one of Africa's leading “Cheetahs,” a term he has used in his lectures and writings to describe Africans, especially of the younger generation and sometimes older ones, who offer from a different perspective innovative solutions for fundamental change to transform Africa into a prosperous continent contrasted with what has been proposed and pursued by African leaders since independence, as Mwakikagile has shown in Africa is in a Mess and in his other books on post-colonial Africa.
 Anna Mahjar Barducci, like Ayittey, has described Mwakikagile in similar terms in her work, “Aiutiamoli A Casa Loro?
 Lo Stiamo Già Facendo, Ma Male” (“Let's Help Them at Home?
 We Are Already Doing It, But Badly”).

 Mwakikagile has through the years focused on the failure of African leaders and governments to address the continent's problems, abusing their power, misusing and squandering resources which could have been used to improve living conditions of their people and develop the continent which does not even need foreign aid because of its vast amounts of natural resources.
 In his book The Fear and The Freedom: How the Second World War Changed Us, British historian and best-selling author Keith Lowe wrote the following about Mwakikagile:

 “In 2006 the Tanzanian intellectual Godfrey Mwakikagile wrote despairingly about how some Africans, disillusioned by years of poverty, violence and corruption, had begun to look back on their colonial past with a kind of warped nostalgia.”

-Mwakikagile places the blame squarely on the shoulders of African leaders.He also blames them for the massive brain drain Africa has suffered through the years since independence, with tens of thousands of highly educated people and professionals – critical to Africa's development – leaving the continent every year, a phenomenon that has become one of the defining features of Africa in the post-colonial era.
+Mwakikagile places the blame squarely on the shoulders of African leaders.
+He also blames them for the massive brain drain Africa has suffered through the years since independence, with tens of thousands of highly educated people and professionals – critical to Africa's development – leaving the continent every year, a phenomenon that has become one of the defining features of Africa in the post-colonial era.

 He contends that bad leadership is the biggest problem African countries have faced since independence because leaders are not held accountable for their actions and rig elections to stay in power and even perpetuate themselves in office, a problem he has addressed in his books including Ethnicity and Regionalism in National Politics in Kenya and Nigeria: A Comparative Study (2024).

+In another one of his books, The Sixties in Africa and The United States: A Decade of Transformation published in 2026, Mwakikagile has also addressed the challenges African countries faced during the Cold War, an ideological rivalry between the East ad the West which had a direct impact on the emerging nations and partly determined the course they took in their quest for consolidation of their independence including the kind of institutions they attempted to build at the expense of democracy.
+It is complemented by another one of his works The Turbulent Decade (2026).